obyslink/UserManager/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # User Manager
+This is an ALC with Microsoft Assessment to perform crud operations using a school administrative panel.
+Here, Admins can modify and register new students into the school's database.

 This repository contains a simple demo API built with NodeJS.
-The API is used to manage users in a MongoDB database.
+The API is used to manage users in a MongoDB database with CRUD (create, read, update and delete) operation.

 ### Development
 This application was developed using [ExpressJS](http://expressjs.com/).
 MongoDB was used for persisting data with [Mongoose](https://mongoosejs.com/) as [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping).